 Food choices are shaped by habits triggered by situational cues that lie largely outside people’s conscious awareness (Gardner et al., 2011; Riet et al., 2011).
 People rely on the social context to infer what is acceptable behaviour, and dietary behaviour is related to perceptions of normative behaviour in peer groups (Higgs, 2015).
 Social norms may be a promising target for changing habitual eating behaviour as they may bypass conscious motivations in their influence on behaviour (Marteau, 2017; Mathur et al., 2021; Stoll-Kleemann & Schmidt, 2017).
 In line with the Focus Theory of Normative Conduct (Cialdini et al., 1990), portraying desired behaviour (e.g., decreasing meat consumption) as aligned with injunctive or descriptive norms can shift existing behaviours (Higgs, 2015; Jacobson et al., 2011).

-Descriptive norms refer to the perceived prevalence of a behaviour, while injunctive norms refer to perceptions of expected behaviour (Cialdini et al., 1990).(2011)d (Moon et al., 2018)(Rhodes et al., 2020)(Niemiec et al., 2020; see also Farrow et al., 2017)In instances in which desired behaviour is not aligned with norms, or even contrary to existing norms, portraying an increase in the minority behaviour can increase people’s conformity to what they perceive to be a future norm (Sparkman & Walton, 2017, 2019).
+Descriptive norms refer to the perceived prevalence of a behaviour, while injunctive norms refer to perceptions of expected behaviour (Cialdini et al., 1990).
+In a series of experiments, Jacobson et al. (2011) demonstrated that descriptive and injunctive norms differ in the motivational forces that drive conformity to each type of norm.
+Injunctive norms relate both to the intrapersonal goal of accuracy/efficiency, and to the interpersonal goal of social approval.
+This is thought to evoke thoughts about dual goals, leading to the experience of decision-making conflict, and greater capacity for effortful self-regulation to follow.
+On the other hand, descriptive norms are said to provide a cue for accurate or efficient behaviour, rather than invoke a sense of social obligation.
+This in turn is associated with an accuracy/efficiency goal, leading to lesser degree of decision-making conflict, thereby requiring less effortful self-regulation to resist rather than follow.
+Descriptive and injunctive norms differentially affect behaviour to the extent that each norm is currently salient, even when the norms advocate the same behaviour.
+Research also suggests that injunctive norms influence behaviour differently in varied cultural contexts, whereas descriptive norms do not.
+For example, differing injunctive norms, but not descriptive norms, contributed to cultural variations in individuals’ level of discomfort caused by incivility by high and low-ranking perpetrators in a study comparing Korean and British cultures that differ in power distance (Moon et al., 2018).
+Manipulating either type of norm typically influences behaviour, and a recent review suggests that injunctive norm manipulations have a stronger effect on behaviour (Rhodes et al., 2020).
+However, it is worth noting that the design of the analysis does not involve a controlled comparison of the two types of norms.
+A recent meta-analysis of 100 articles comparing the influence of injunctive norms, personal norms, and descriptive norms on conservation behaviour found that personal and descriptive norms had a larger relative influence on conservation behavioural intentions and were more often significantly associated with intentions compared to injunctive norms (Niemiec et al., 2020; see also Farrow et al., 2017).
+In instances in which the desired behaviour is not aligned with norms, or even contrary to existing norms, portraying a descriptive increase in the minority behaviour can increase people’s conformity to what they perceive to be a future descriptive norm (Sparkman & Walton, 2017, 2019).
 For example, Cheng et al. (2020) found that female students in high school and college who were exposed to information about an increasing number of women pursuing STEM careers reported higher interest in STEM careers and intentions to enter STEM fields themselves.